taragurung/terraform-aws-s3-cloudfront-module/README.md

 # About Cloudfront:
 This will helpt to distribute static content to different edge location provide by AWS.
 Here we choose to distribute in all edge locations.

+#### Maintainer:
+Feel free to message me for suggestions and changes. email: taraprasad336@gmail.com